hopsoft/hero/README.md

 The question remains. **Where do I put my business logic?**

-Finally... an answer that might even make DHH proud.
-One that evolved from the real world with concrete use cases and actual production code.

 ## Why Hero?

 * It matches the mental map of your business requirements